pmint93/helm-charts/CONTRIBUTING.md

 Isssues or Pull requests to a chart should be created with prefix `[charts/<name>]` eg: `[charts/metabase]`

-_For now, there's only one chart, then this is just a best practice_

 **Bumping chart version**

 Every PR should include chart version bump, because we can not have different version of the charts with the same version name.